Stocks Engulfed in Tech Swoon as Bond Yields Climb: Markets Wrap

 Subscribe to the Stock Movers Podcast on Apple, Spotify and other Podcast Platforms.

-Things weren’t that much easier in the bond market, where 30-year US yields approached 5%.
-Aside from a slew of corporate sales, there’s been renewed concern about longer-dated global debt after years of issuance exacerbated budget deficits.
+Along with slew of corporate sales, there’s been renewed concern about longer-dated global debt after years of issuance exacerbated budget deficits.
+In the UK, yield on long-dated bonds reached the highest since 1998 and the pound tumbled, as pressure mounted on Prime Minister Keir Starmer to manage the budget.

-“Well, it looks like the month of September is going to get off to a rocky start, so all of us who have been worrying about the upcoming seasonally rough time for the stock market are looking prescient,” said Matt Maley at Miller Tabak.
+“Wake me up when September ends!” said Thomas Tzitzouris at Strategas.
+“We’ve been suspicious that September was going to be a volatile month, and day one is proving to be every bit as volatile as advertised.”

-UK markets suffered a fresh selloff, with long-term yields hitting the highest since 1998.
-France is in an acute political crisis that has also rattled the bond market, with Prime Minister Francois Bayrou seeking support for a Sept.
-8 confidence vote.
-Japan’s 30-year bond sale later this week will be closely watched.
+Markets will also be watching the next steps from the US administration after most of President Donald Trump’s global tariffs were ruled illegal by a federal appeals court late last week.
+Still, the judges let the levies stay in place while the case proceeds.

 Despite the potential for volatility and short-term pullbacks in September, UBS’s Chief Investment Office believes investors who are under-allocated to equities should consider phasing in and using market dips to add equity exposure.

-The firm expects the S&P 500 to reach 6,800 by end-June 2026, supported by earnings momentum, Fed rate cuts, intact long-term artificial-intelligence trend and positive returns following September and record highs.
+The firm expects the S&P 500 to reach 6,800 by end-June 2026, supported by earnings momentum, Federal Reserve rate cuts, intact long-term artificial-intelligence trend and positive returns following September and record highs.

 “We recommend that investors who are under-allocated to equities consider phasing in and using market dips to add exposure to preferred areas,” said Ulrike Hoffmann-Burchardi at UBS Global Wealth Management.
 “Alongside AI, power and resources, and longevity, we favor US technology, health care, utilities, and financials.”